 - 1. Aims

+- 2. Use of remote learning

-- 2. Roles and responsibilities
+- 3. Roles and responsibilities

-- 3. Who to contact
+- 4. Who to contact

-- 4. Data protection
+- 5. Data protection

-- 5. Safeguarding
+- 6. Safeguarding

-- 6. Monitoring arrangements
+- 7. Monitoring arrangements

-- 7. Links with other policies
+- 8. Links with other policies

 1. Aims

 This remote learning policy for staff aims to:

 - Ensure consistency in the approach to remote learning for pupils who are not in school - Set out expectations for all members of the school community with regards to remote learning - Provide appropriate guidelines for data protection